boredazfcuk/docker-icloudpd/CONFIGURATION.md

 **albums_with_dates**: When albums are downloaded, they are downloaded into directories of the same name as the album.
 Setting this variable to **true** will then create sub folders according to the **folder_structure** variable.
 Default: false

+**libraries_with_dates**: When libraries are downloaded, they are downloaded into directories of the same name as the library.
+Setting this variable to **true** will then create sub folders according to the **folder_structure** variable.
+Default: false

 **skip_check**: Set this to **true** skip the check for new files.
 The check can have issues with large libraries, please set to **true** if you have more than a few thousand photos.
 Default: false.

 **download_notifications**: specifies whether notifications with a short summary should be sent for file downloads.
 Default: true.